numworks/epsilon/poincare/doc/simplification.md

 Using `Expand` and `Contract` formulas, advanced reduction tries to transform the expression, and calls systematic reduction at each step.

-Some expansion operations are used specifically to expand algebraic operations (+, ×, ^) and are thus grouped together to be called on their own when necessary (for instance, to expand a polynomial function before computing its coefficients).
+Some expansion operations are used specifically to expand algebraic operations (+, ×, ^) and are thus grouped together to be called on their own when necessary (for instance, to expand a polynomial function before computing its coefficients, see [k_expandAlgebraicOperations](/poincare/src/expression/advanced_reduction.h)).

 <details>
-<summary>List of advanded reductions</summary>
+<summary>Examples of advanced reductions</summary>

+See the list of operation in [k_contractOperations and k_expandOperations](/poincare/src/expression/advanced_reduction.h).

 | Match | Replace |
 |---|---|